joezie/Personalized-PageRank-Algorithms-on-Neo4j/README.md

 * FORA
 * All-Pair-Backward-Search

-And we provide parameters as follows.
+The performance report would be exported to \<dataset name\>_AlgoPerfResults.txt.
+Besides, we provide parameters as follows.
 ```sh
 java PPR [options]
 ```